puppetlabs/puppetdb/documentation/api/query/v3/events.markdown

     ["and", ["<", "timestamp", "2011-01-01T12:01:00-03:00"],
             [">", "timestamp", "2011-01-01T12:00:00-03:00"]]

-To retrieve all of the 'failed' events for nodes named 'foo.*' and resources of type 'Service':
+To retrieve all of the 'failure' events for nodes named 'foo.*' and resources of type 'Service':

-    ["and", ["=", "status", "failed"],
+    ["and", ["=", "status", "failure"],
             ["~", "certname", "^foo\\."],
             ["=", "resource-type", "Service"]]